What You Need to Know About Win-Win Negotiations

 Anchoring

-For instance, prospective buyers may say, “we’re only really looking to spend no more than $350,000 for this.”
+For instance, prospective buyers may say, “We’re only really looking to spend no more than $350,000 for this.”

 How to deal with the price negotiation tactic